Aliases for PRKD2 Gene

 GeneCards Summary for PRKD2 Gene

 PRKD2 (Protein Kinase D2) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and G Protein Signaling Pathways.
-GO annotations related to this gene include protein serine/threonine kinase activity and protein kinase activity.
+Among its related pathways are Ras signaling pathway and Organelle biogenesis and maintenance.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKD1.

 UniProtKB/Swiss-Prot for PRKD2 Gene